kuntarvishnuprasad41/lora-raspberrypi-sx126x/Readme.md

 This repository provides a Node.js library for interfacing with the SX126X series LoRa modules using UART and GPIO.
 The python version is seperate dir

+## You can find the old code in [https://github.com/kuntarvishnuprasad41/motor-controller-rpi-lora.git]

 ## Features
 - Configurable frequency, address, power, and RSSI.